Autumn, Martin and Louie's birth story

-Autumn and Martin did a group Hypnobirthing course to prepare for the birth of their second baby, a planned VBAC (Vaginal Birth After Caesarean)
+Autumn and Martin did a group Hypnobirthing course to prepare for the birth of their second baby, a planned VBAC (Vaginal Birth After Caesarean).
+Autumn stayed completely in control when she transferred from Burnley Birth Centre to the Central Birth Suite.

 “Everyone assumes that once you’ve had a baby, you’ll know what to expect and what to do the second time around – but that was certainly not the case for me!
 My second pregnancy was filled with uncertainty, anxiety and doubt.
 After having an unplanned caesarean for breech presentation after going into spontaneous labour at 35 weeks’ gestation with my first born, I was eager to have a vaginal birth this time.
 However, baby had a different agenda (don’t they always?!) and stubbornly remained breech at 35 weeks.